Have you ever experienced trauma?

 There are some types of trauma that can be harder to notice than others.
 In our counseling work, we’ve learned that you can actually experience trauma when your relationship is in danger.
 If you rely on someone, like a parent or spouse, and that relationship is threatened, you can actually experience trauma symptoms that can really cause problems in your life.

-Because we specialize in compulsive sexual behaviors and sex addiction, we see this type of thing every day.
-For example, wives of sex addicts often feel deeply betrayed by the behaviors and wonder whether their relationship can survive.
-These women experience the very same PTSD symptoms they would experience if they had been hit by a semi truck.
+Because we specialize in compulsive sexual behaviors–sometimes called sex addiction or pornography addiction, we see this type of thing every day.
+For example, partners of individuals struggling with problematic sexual behaviors often feel deeply betrayed by the behaviors and wonder whether their relationship can survive.
+These partners often experience symptoms that mirror post-traumatic stress disorder (PTSD).

 The nightmares, fears, panic attacks, mood swings, and flashbacks are all there.
 Many people, including otherwise excellent therapists, don’t understand how betrayal trauma works.
-These people, when trying to offer help, can make the women’s trauma worse.
-Only helpers with specialized training and experience can provide the level of care that those suffering from betrayal trauma need to heal.
+These people, when trying to offer help, can make a partner’s trauma worse.
+Helpers with specialized training and experience can provide the level of care that those suffering from betrayal trauma need to heal.